 While the order of video tags doesn't matter from an SEO standpoint, I do recommend ordering your tags a certain way.
-I recommend you order your tags according to the keyword scores given by TubeBuddy.
+I recommend you order your tags according to the keywords given by TubeRanker.
 Place the highest rated keywords first and the lowest rated keywords last.
 Then, if you reach the character limit, remove the keywords near the end.

 This is an easy way to get under the character limit while ensuring you're using the best tags possible.
 By ordering your tags the way I recommended, you will remove all the guesswork involved with deleting video tags.
 If you're frequently going over the character limit for YouTube tags, try using the trick I created to get under the limit of 500-characters.